 A goal of EPR programs is to cultivate circularity: the cycling of products through phases of use, re-use, repair, and recycling while minimizing or eliminating waste.
 It’s important to note that circularity alone does not address the larger systemic impacts of current textile overproduction, pollution through microplastic emissions from textiles, or plastic use and impacts.
 Well-designed EPR policy can be inclusive of all these issues, which are clearly integral to textile waste and its impacts.

-A potential application of EPR is to assign fees on all textile producers that are adjusted according to production volumes and to costs due to product longevity and recyclability.
-These fees should be sufficient to affect product design and material choice, to create a more favorable economy for products that pollute less and are likely to be used longer.
+An ideal application of EPR would be to assign fees on all textile producers that are adjusted according to production volumes and to costs due to product longevity and recyclability.
+These fees must be set sufficiently high to affect product design, production volumes, and material choice to create a more favorable economy for products that pollute less and are likely to be used longer.
 This framework would ensure that waste streams are defined, transparent, and measurable, while developing infrastructure so that more textiles can be recycled and reused.